flowersteam/flowersteam.github.io/_posts/2021-10-29-ecological_niche.md

 modeling infant development through multi-scale interaction between intrinsically motivated learning, embodiment and a fastly changing socio-cultural environment.

 This interview was initially published as: *Eppe, M., & Oudeyer, P. Y. (2021).
 Intelligent behavior depends on the ecological niche.
-KI-Künstliche Intelligenz, 35(1), 103-108.*
+KI-Künstliche Intelligenz, 35(1), 103-108.* [Bibtex](https://scholar.googleusercontent.com/scholar.bib?q=info:MtRhtx8UuAsJ:scholar.google.com/&output=citation&scisdr=CgWn8-r1EP2J2Bw_AHo:AAGBfm0AAAAAYZU5GHr4YOUkoUCx2f7gFv9vcYJ1VgXN&scisig=AAGBfm0AAAAAYZU5GLB9I2cNhSBY8d0wLGWKqcgtm5vF&scisf=4&ct=citation&cd=-1&hl=en)

 ## Is it useful to talk about strong and weak AI?
+What about AGI?

-*ME: So what's the difference between strong and weak AI?
+***ME: So what's the difference between strong and weak AI?
 What the broader public understands by AI is more the weak AI.
-So what is it that makes AI strong, and how is that related to your research?*
+So what is it that makes AI strong, and how is that related to your research?***

 *PYO*: That's an interesting question.
 First of all, I would like to say that I am not a big fan of the strong versus weak AI concept.
 I would say that for many people, when they speak about 'weak AI', they refer to techniques allowing to detect shallow relations between a number of quantities, and used to predict what will happen in the future without really understanding what's happening.